Paintvale/paintvalexkendraedition/COMPILING.md

 ## Compilation

 Building the project is for users that want to contribute code only.
-If you wish to build the emulator yourself, follow these steps:
+If you wish to build the paintvalexkendra yourself, follow these steps:

 ### Step 1